-All district parents are expected to:
+Caregivers - All district caregivers are expected to:

-- 1. Send their children healthy, well rested and ready to learn and participate in educational programs. - 2.
-Ensure their children attend school on time. - 3.
-Ensure absences are excused (i.e. sickness, funeral, religious activity).
-Family vacations are not excused. - 4.
-Insist their children be dressed and groomed in a manner consistent with the student dress code. - 5.
-Help their children understand that in a democratic society appropriate rules are required to maintain a safe, orderly environment. - 6.
-Know Cortland Enlarged City School rules including the District Code of Conduct and help their children understand them. - 7.
-Convey to their children a supportive attitude toward education and Cortland Enlarged City School District. - 8.
-Promote good relationships with school employees, other parents and their children's friends. - 9.
-Model and support student use of technology in a positive and appropriate manner. - 10.
-Help their children deal effectively with peer pressure. - 11.
-Inform school officials of changes in the home or health situation that may affect student conduct or performance. - 12.
-Provide a place for study and ensure homework assignments are completed. - 13.
-Read notices from the school and communicate with teachers or others regarding questions about school programs or student's progress. - 14.
-Participate in parent-teacher-student conferences and other school events. - 15.
-Inform school officials of changes in residency in a timely manner.
+- Send their student(s) healthy, well rested and ready to learn and participate in educational programs. - Ensure their student(s) attend school on time. - Ensure absences are excused (i.e. sickness, funeral, religious activity).
+Family vacations are not excused absences. - Insist their student(s) be dressed and groomed in a manner consistent with the student dress code. - Help their student(s) understand that, in a democratic society, appropriate rules are required to maintain a safe, orderly environment. - Know Cortland Enlarged City School rules including the District Code of Conduct and help their student(s) understand them. - Convey to their student(s) a supportive attitude toward education and Cortland Enlarged City School District. - Promote good relationships with school employees, other caregivers, and peers. - Model and support student use of technology in a positive and appropriate manner. - Help their student(s) deal effectively with peer pressure. - Inform school officials of changes in the home or health situation that may affect student conduct or performance. - Provide a place for study and ensure homework assignments are completed. - Read notices from the school and communicate with school staff regarding questions about school programs or student progress. - Participate in caregiver-teacher-student conferences and other school events. - Inform school officials of changes in residency in a timely manner.